ActiveCampaign/postmark_webhooks/README.md

 3. ``git remote add origin https://github.com/pgraham3/postmark_webhooks``
 4. ``git pull origin master``

 Once you have the local repo for your application, you can then make changes and commit them in the usual fashion.
-Once you are ready to push your local changes to your Heroku application, use this command:
+When you are ready to push your local changes to your Heroku application, use this command:

 ``git push heroku master``